We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Step back in time and experience an old-fashioned Christmas.
 Find homemade gifts, Father Christmas, and pioneer carolers at the annual Candlelight Christmas event hosted by This is the Place Heritage Park.
 Families will experience a simpler time and a simpler holiday while meandering through this picturesque winter village.

 Make a homemade gift, or purchase a handcrafted item at one of the many old-fashioned shops aligning the village.
 Visit with Father Christmas, see the reindeer, and admire the live Nativity scene at this enchanted event.
-Candlelight Christmas is a simple family tradition, a chance to slow down and get away from the holiday hustle and bustle.
+Candlelight Christmas is a simple family tradition, a chance to slow down and get away from the holiday hustle and bustle. *This event has been cancelled for 2020.

 Stay at these Family Friendly Hotels in Salt Lake City.